Hariomkabra/ApnaShop-Platform/README.md

 How to Use:
-1. Adding Products to Cart
+1. Adding Products to the Cart
-Browse through the product listings and click on "Add to Cart" for the items you'd like to purchase.
+Browse the product listings and click "Add to Cart" for the items you'd like to purchase.
 You can view the cart summary in the cart icon at the top of the page.
 2. Checkout & Payments
 Once you're ready, click the checkout button.
 The system will redirect you to the payment gateway where you can complete the purchase.
 Once the payment is successful, you'll be redirected to an order confirmation page.
 3. Login/Signup